vovkos/protolesshooks/README.rst

 Most hooking-related libraries, frameworks, and articles focus on *injection techniques*, i.e., the details of making your hook getting called every time before the original function.
 Once this task is accomplished, the problem is deemed to be solved -- your hook can now *proxy-call* the original function, pass its return value back to the caller, and perform logging/argument/retval modification as necessary.

-The problem here, however, is that without *target function prototypes* you **can't proxy-call**!
-Yes, it's easy to jump directly to the original function (thus achieving the capability (1) of the list above).
-But for (2), (3), and (5) your hook needs to *gain control back after return* from the target function -- which is trivial with the knowledge of target function prototypes, and quite challenging without.
+The problem here, however, is that you **can't proxy-call without target function prototypes**!
+Yes, it's easy to jump directly to the original function (thus getting the capability (1) of the list above).
+But for (2), (3), and (5) your hook needs to *regain control after return* from the target function -- which is trivial with the knowledge of target function prototypes, and quite challenging without.

 	Not to state the obvious, but to encode prototypes for *all* the library calls in a process is nearly impossible -- there could be hundreds of different API calls, and many of those may be undocumented.

-The ``protolesshooks`` library provides return-hijacking thunks which work *without* the knowledge of target functions prototypes.
-This makes it possible, for example, to enumerare and intercept *all shared libraries* in a process, gain a bird's-eye overview of the API call-graph, then gradually add prototype information for parameter/retval decoding as necessary.
+The ``protolesshooks`` library provides return-hijacking thunks that work *without* the knowledge of target functions prototypes.
+This makes it possible, for example, to enumerare and intercept *all shared libraries* in a process, gain a birds-eye overview of the API call-graph, then gradually add prototype information for parameter/retval decoding as necessary.

 	A point worth mentioning is that with the presented method, the prototype information can be incomplete.
 For instance, we may have some clues about the first two parameters of a particular function, but no idea about the rest.
 With the traditional hooking (when your hook is inserted into the call chain), it's just not going to work -- you need *exact information* about the expected stack frame!
 With ``protolesshooks`` it's absolutely fine.

 Features
 --------

-* Works with no or with partial information about target function prototypes;
+* Works without (or with partial) information about target function prototypes;
 * Function entry hooks;
 * Function exit hooks;
 * SEH-exception hooks (Windows x64 only);